Logo Aéroport de Paris

 More moderate growth in Parisian traffic over the long term

-In 2024, Paris-Charles de Gaulle welcomed nearly 70.3 million passengers, an increase of 4.3% over 2023, making it France's largest airport and the second largest in Europe.
-With a connection rate of 20.3% in 2024, the Paris-Charles de Gaulle airport transfer hub is Europe’s third largest hub for the availability of global connections and the largest for intercontinental traffic.
-Paris-Charles de Gaulle serves more than 300 cities worldwide.
+In 2025, Paris-Charles de Gaulle welcomed nearly 72 million passengers, an increase of 2.5% over 2024, making it France’s largest airport and the third largest in Europe.
+With a connection rate of 29.5% in 2025, the Paris-Charles de Gaulle airport transfer hub is Europe’s fifth largest hub for the availability of global connections and the largest for intercontinental traffic.
+Paris-Charles de Gaulle serves more than 311 cities worldwide.

-Nonetheless, compared to the period prior to 2020, when traffic doubled approximately every 15 years, the pace of growth is moderate.
-We are seeing a gradual shift in the traffic mix towards international traffic, which is more profitable.
-This change can be attributed to a more judicious use of air travel and a shift to other means of transport: train travel is increasingly preferred for short distances.
-In addition, the share of short and medium-haul flights (domestic and Schengen traffic) is decreasing in favor of international routes (outside Europe).
+Compared to the period prior to 2020, when traffic doubled approximately every 15 years, the pace of growth is more moderate.
+We are seeing a gradual shift in the traffic mix toward more profitable international traffic.
+This change can be attributed to a more measured use of air travel, with a shift to other modes of transport: the train is increasingly preferred for shorter distances.
+Furthermore, the share of short and medium-haul flights (domestic and Schengen) is decreasing in favor of international routes (excluding Europe).

-In other European countries and North America, growth in air traffic is similarly more modest than in Asia.
+In other European countries and North America, growth in air traffic is similarly more modest than in the Asian region.

 Growth prospects for Groupe ADP in the coming years

-GMR Airports, now listed on the Indian financial markets, has successfully completed its corporate restructuring and is announcing major achievements at its airports: deliveries of capacity expansion projects at Delhi and Hyderabad, as well as a concession agreement signed at Nagpur airport.
-With 117.6 million passengers (9.1% growth) in 2024 and seven airports in three countries, GMR Airports is a strategic source of value creation for Groupe ADP and also a driver for seizing growth opportunities in India and Asia.
+GMR Airports, now listed on the Indian financial markets, has successfully completed its corporate restructuring at the holding level and is announcing major achievements at its airports: capacity expansion deliveries at Delhi and Hyderabad, as well as a concession agreement signed at Nagpur airport.
+With 121.3 million passengers (a 3.0% growth) in 2025 and its 7 airports across 3 countries, GMR Airports represents a strategic value-creation lever for the Group and also a driver to seize development opportunities in India and Asia.

 50%

-of Groupe ADP’s current operating income in 2035 will be derived from our international business
+of Groupe ADP’s current operating income in 2035 will come from its international business

-(1) The International Air Transport Association (IATA), comprising more than 240 airlines worldwide, is an industry leader in forecasting.
+(1) IATA, the International Air Transport Association, comprising more than 240 airlines worldwide, is an industry leader in forecasting.